aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

 Recently, the Kubernetes community celebrated the platform's 10th year in existence.
 Inarguably, it has come a long way since its early days at Google and has established itself as the de-facto platform for delivering cloud-native modern applications.

 In your application modernization journey, you have no doubt made use of containerization technology, automated your build and deployment pipelines with CI/CD tooling of GitOps solutions to handle your infrastructure in code as you already do your applications.
 With all the capabilities in Kubernetes, augmented by the rich ecosystem of related open-source tools and contingents, there are still inherent complexities that remain unsolved for you.
-For instance, you may find it relatively easy to stand up your first production cluster, deploy your applications to it, and start accepting live traffic to it.
+For instance, you may find it relatively easy to set up your first production cluster, deploy your applications to it, and start accepting live traffic to it.
 But, how is it performing?
 What are users experiencing when they consume your applications and APIs?
 Do you have enough capacity for organic growth or seasonal surges related to your apps?
 When you inevitably need to update your application, how do you do so while minimizing disruption?

 ## Deployment Patterns